Last updated: February 2019

 After you’ve tested the snap and happy it works as intended, here are 6 things you can do to make the snap store listing really pop and significantly increase the likelihood that the application will get noticed and widely used.
 Log into your Snapcraft account and take your store listing to the next level!

 The simplest thing you can do as a publisher is to make sure basic application metadata is correct.

-The Snap Advocacy team love accurate and detailed metadata because we can create effective social campaigns and blog posts to highlight the application.
+The Snap Advocacy team love accurate and detailed metadata because we can create effective social campaigns and blog posts to highlight your application.

 .jpg are supported.
-Uploading a logo significantly improves the appearence of the application listing in graphical storefronts.
+Uploading a logo significantly improves the appearance of the application listing in graphical storefronts.

 Each store entry can feature up to 5 screenshots.
 If the application is cross-platform please upload screenshots taken from a Linux workstation rather than reusing screenshots from other platforms.

 PRO TIP!
 Animated gifs generate far more engagement, particularly when embedded in social campaigns.
 Consider uploading at least one animated

 .gif of the application or game.

 Each week the Snap Advocacy team will choose an application as the No.1 featured Snap in the store.
 Only Snaps with a banner qualify for promotion in the top spot.
 Uploading a banner does not guarantee the application will be featured, but it helps and the No.1 Editor’s Pick will typically generate a significant volume of new users.

 The banner should be uploaded in the same place as other screenshots and must be named